blacknon/lssh/cmd/lsmux/README.md

   <img src="./img/command.gif" width="77%" />
 </p>

-You can start `lsmux` with a command argument to create command panes instead of interactive shells.
+You can start `lsmux` or `lssh -P` with a command argument to create command panes instead of interactive shells.
 This is useful for running one-shot remote commands such as `hostname`, `tail`, or health-check scripts while keeping the results visible in separate panes.
 If `--hold` is enabled, finished command panes remain open so you can review their output after execution.

 ### forwarding

-`lsmux` supports SSH forwarding features in the same workflow as regular remote sessions.
+`lssh -P` supports SSH forwarding features in the same workflow as regular remote sessions, and `lsmux` keeps compatibility with those options.
 You can open panes for connections that rely on reverse-side forwarding and continue working while forwarded connections stay active in the background of the selected pane.
 This is helpful when you need terminal access and SSH-based network access at the same time.